vlsergey/react-bootstrap-pagetable/README.md

 *should* be unique in single data page scope and *shall* be unique in whole table scope.
 Internally it's used to store selected rows identifiers and to provide `key` to React element array items.
-* `fields (fields: FieldModel<unknown>[])`.
+* `fields (fields: FieldModel<ItemModel, FieldValueType>[])`.
 List of object properties that can be displayed in the table.
 Until version 1.0 every listed column is visible and order can't be change.
 This is subject to change.
 In future versions user will be able to hide some columns and/or to reorder them.
 Each field model should have following properties:
   * `key` (`key: string`).
 Defines internal string key for field.
 Internally it's used to provide `key` to React element array items.
 In future versions it will also be used to store 'shown/hidden' lists of column.
 Assumed to be